 Don’t lose it!

-For without the collars the link pins will simply fall through the bracelet, not retained and the bracelet links wont link.
+For without the collars the link pins will simply fall through the bracelet, will not be retained and the bracelet links won’t link.

 To put the pin/link in again – replace the collar into its enlarged hole, bring the bracelet links together, locate the pin to the hole (with the arrow as before) and tap gently with a small hammer, making sure the two link parts are pressed together to ensure a straight continuous hole for the pin to go into.